Ligation

 For the insert you need 150 fmol:

-ng needed = (length of the plasmid in bp) x 0.099
+ng needed = (length of the plasmid in bp) x 0.099 - Calculate the amount in µl needed of

-µl needed = ng needed / (concentration in ng/µl)
+µl needed = ng needed / (concentration in ng/µl) - Prepare the ligation mix

 Use 1 µl for electro competent cells and 10 µl for chemical competent cells.
 Plate on plates using the apropriate antibiotic.
 Incubate over night.